will-hart/will-hart.github.io/content/post/2025-07-21_morse-kodeboard/index.md

 I have to admit to doing a pretty poor job of the connectors[^4] and they're straight not right-angled as I'd originally planned.

-The resulting frankestein looks like this:
+The resulting Frankenstein looks like this:

 ![The Morse Kodeboard PCB](morse_kodeboard_pcb.jpg)

 ## Typing performance

-Ok, I know what you're really here to see is how fast you can type on a Morse Kodeboard.
+OK, I know what you're really here to see is how fast you can type on a Morse Kodeboard.
 To keep this comparison fair, I think some benchmarking is in order.
-There are lots of random typing speed tests on the internet, so lets try to see how fast I can type on the Kodeboard vs a regular keyboard.
+There are lots of random typing speed tests on the internet, so let's try to see how fast I can type on the Kodeboard vs a regular keyboard.

 First the control, typing on my Keychron K8: